BrandonMathis/railsgirlsrdu/README.md

 You should all be running the latest version of ruby 2.0 on your machine, check that you are

 **Rails**
 Rails is the framework you will be using.
 It is written in Ruby.
-If you ever get the two confused just remember "Ruby is the Language, Rails in the framwork."
+If you ever get the two confused just remember "Ruby is the Language, Rails in the framework."
 We can have Ruby without Rails but we cannot have Rails without Ruby.

 We use Rails to take care of all the heavy lifting of talking to our users via the browsers and showing them the webpages they want filled with the content they asked for.
 Rails is all about helping you write awesome websites in Ruby!